Symrise bids to acquire French food ingredient maker Diano

 FRANKFURT Germany's Symrise (SY1G.DE), the world's fourth largest scents and flavours company, has made a binding offer to acquire French food ingredient maker Diana Group in a deal that would expand its activities into the pet food market.

-Symrise did not disclose the exact purchase price in its statement late on Saturday, saying only that it would "invest" around 1.3 billion euros ($1.8 billion) in the deal to buy all the shares in Kerisper S.A.S., holding entity of Diana Group.
+Symrise did not disclose the exact purchase price in its statement late on Saturday, saying only that it would "invest" around 1.3 billion euros (1 billion pounds) in the deal to buy all the shares in Kerisper S.A.S., holding entity of Diana Group.
 Diana is owned by the private equity firm Ardian.

 Symrise said it had already secured the bridge financing through a mixture of debt and equity.